cvanderschuere/intesis-local-ha/README.md

 - "Hey Google, set the AC to cooling mode"
 - "Hey Google, turn off the AC"
 - "Hey Google, what's the temperature of the AC?"
-- "Hey Google, set the AC to eco mode"

 ### Setup